6226 S. Halsted Street,

 2 people favorited this theater

-The Empress opened in 1913, located in the Englewood neighborhood of Chicago, one of a handful of theaters in the South Halsted Street and 63rd Street business district, including the Englewood, National (Ace) and Stratford Theatres.
+The Empress Theatre opened in 1913, located in the Englewood neighborhood of Chicago, one of a handful of theatres in the South Halsted Street and 63rd Street business district, including the Englewood Theatre, National (Ace) Theatre and Stratford Theatre.
 The architect was J.E.O.
-Pridmore.
+Pridmore with George Lesley Rapp of architectural firm Rapp & Rapp.

-Originally a legitimate theater, it later turned to vaudeville and finally switched over to movies by the 20s, and it would remain a movie house until closing in the 70s.
+Originally a legitimate theatre, it later turned to vaudeville and finally switched over to movies by the 1920’s, and it would remain a movie house until closing in the 1970’s.

 Just login to your account and subscribe to this theater